Prohelion/prohelion.github.io/docs/Battery_Management_Systems/Prohelion_BMS_D1000_Gen2/Firmware/V1.1/Configuration_Parameters.md

 title: Prohelion BMS D1000 Gen2 - Configuration Parameters
 ---

-This section provides detailed information on each of the BMS Configuration Parameters.
+This section provides information on each of the BMS Configuration Parameters.

 ### Device Serial Number